gzachariadis/Knowledge/README.md

 ## Editor

-- Editor - Render Whitespace: `boundary`
+- Editor - Render Whitespace: `trailing` - Shows Space or Tab characters as little dots at the end of lines.
+Makes it easier to spot trailing whitespaces.

-Shows Space and Tab characters as little SVG dots both at start and at the end of lines.
+- Editor - Experimental WHitespace Rendering: `svg` - Can't be set in JSON format.

 - Editor - Font Size : `Place Here`